BAGLAT/BAGLAT.github.io/_posts/2020-02-02-Customer-churn-prediction-spark.md

     Location: Client HQ Address
     Company: Name of Client Company

-<span style="font-family:Papyrus; font-size:0.9em;">Once you've created the model and evaluated it, test out the model on some new data (you can think of this almost like a hold-out set) that your client has provided, saved under new_customers.csv.
+<span style="font-family:Papyrus; font-size:0.9em;">Once we've created the model and evaluated it, we have to test out the model on some new data that your client has provided, saved under new_customers.csv.
 The client wants to know which customers are most likely to churn given this data (they don't have the label yet).</span>

 ```python